claudiofahey/hsk-docs/ibm/hsk.rst

 ..
 The following substitutions are used by the common documents.

-.. |hsk_dst| replace:: hwx
+.. |hsk_dst| replace:: ibm
-.. |hsk_dst_strong| replace:: **hwx**
+.. |hsk_dst_strong| replace:: **ibm**
 .. |hadoop-manager| replace:: Ambari
 .. |hadoop-mapreduce-examples-jar| replace:: **/usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar**

 *****************************************************************************
-EMC Isilon Hadoop Starter Kit for Hortonworks with VMware Big Data Extensions
+EMC Isilon Hadoop Starter Kit for BigInsights with VMware Big Data Extensions
 *****************************************************************************

-This document describes how to create a Hadoop environment utilizing the Hortonworks Data Platform and an EMC Isilon Scale-Out NAS for HDFS accessible shared storage.
+This document describes how to create a Hadoop environment utilizing the IBM BigInsights and an EMC Isilon Scale-Out NAS for HDFS accessible shared storage.
 VMware Big Data Extensions is used to provision and manage the compute resources.